hrishikesh421/HrishikeshShirodkar.github.io/README.md

+# Hrishikesh Shirodkar
-# Hrishikesh Shirodkar - Data Engineer
+# Data Engineer

-Welcome to my portfolio!
-I am a Data Engineer with expertise in building data pipelines, transforming large datasets, and creating impactful visualizations.
-With a strong foundation in Python, SQL, and Power BI, I am passionate about delivering efficient and scalable data solutions.
+I'm a passionate Data Engineer specializing in building efficient and scalable data pipelines, transforming large datasets, and creating impactful visualizations.
+With a robust foundation in Python, SQL, and Power BI, I thrive on turning raw data into actionable insights.

 ---